lav-kushwaha/MERN-Stack-Authentication-And-Authorization/README.md

 # MERN-Stack-Authentication-And-Authorization
-MERN-Stack Authentication And Authorization With Login and Registration..
+MERN-Stack Authentication And Authorization With Login and Registration.

 # Frontend:
 - Utilized React.js for building the frontend.